The-FaZe/online-action-recognition/README.md

 We ran and debugged all our codes on Google Colab, and once the model is ready for training, we switched to BA_HPC.

 ## List-File Generation

+You should generate your own dataset list file by checking `list_file.py`.
+You should modify the working directory in the last lines of the code based on your environment.

+Make sure to download UCF_lists folder. then, by running the code, you will have your own train\validation list files generated.

 ## Dataset Preparation (Google Colab)